ibm-cloud-docs/assistant/edit-convo-workspace.md

 1. From the {{site.data.keyword.conversationshort}} home page, click **Skills**.

-    Any workspaces that you created with the Watson Conversation service are displayed as conversational skill tiles.
+    Any workspaces that you created with the generally available version of the {{site.data.keyword.conversationshort}} service are displayed as conversational skill tiles.
 1. Click the conversation skill that represents the workspace you want to edit.
 1. Make any changes or additions to the training data or dialog that you want to make.
 1. Save your changes.